 No last line of a movie better describes the enthusiasm of starting a project or a new venture, or the urgency and excitement that comes with all the beginning of a creative endeavor: “I came here tonight because when you realize you want to spend the rest of your life with somebody, you want the rest of your life to start as soon as possible.”
 We feel this way every time we start a project.

-In a similar vein as the climax in When Harry Met Sally, Red (Morgan Freeman) says on the bus to Mexico as he sets out to meet Andy:
+The film’s climax is similar to When Harry Met Sally, as Red (Morgan Freeman) says on the bus to Mexico to meet Andy (Tim Robbins):

 A second favorite line is: “Geology is the study of pressure and time.
 That’s all it takes really, pressure and time.
 That, and a big goddamn poster.”
 In our case, patience, perseverance, hard work and whole lot of talent.

 Every December, our firm joins one of our favorite contracting teams at their holiday party.
-The firm employs eighty people, in addition to subcontractors, and the owners of the company invite all of the employees, subcontractors, and their families – around 250 people.
-At some point late in the evening, the owner of the company (Gus) invariably puts his arm around my shoulder, and somewhat weepily insists I take in the standing room only venue, and says, “if not for DFA, his employees’ jobs would be in question, and while they would probably find other jobs, they are far better-off because of our firms’ collaboration.”
+The firm employs eighty-plus people, in addition to subcontractors, and the owners of the company invite these multitudes of employees, subcontractors, and their families – around 250 people.
+At some point late in the evening, the owner of the company (Gus) invariably puts his arm around my shoulder, and somewhat weepily insists I take in the standing room only crowd, and says, “if not for DFA, his employees’ jobs would be in question, and while they would probably find other jobs, they are far better-off because of the collaboration of our two firms.

 It seems to me, given such positive reinforcement, that there is always a way to do a little more.
 We make a difference, how we can make even more of one?

 Although not yet considered a classic, I watched this again the other day, and couldn’t stop thinking about it.
 In the film, a couple of guys my age (younger, actually) join Google as summer interns.
-They find they have leadership skills in spite of being out of touch with technology, the very foundation of the firm they have joined.
-On top of discovering ways they can contribute, they draw out the talents of a group of young people lacking in social skills or self esteem.
-While I lack the acting ability and humor of Vince Vaughan and Owen Wilson – not to mention the quality writing and direction they enjoy -, the story resonates with me.
+They find they have leadership skills in spite of being out of touch with technology, the very foundation of Google.
+In addition to discovering ways they can contribute, they draw out the talents of a group of young people lacking in social skills and self-esteem.
+While I lack the acting ability and humor of Vince Vaughan and Owen Wilson – not to mention the quality writing and direction they enjoy, the story resonates with me.
 It’s all about “Googlieness.”

 Whether the above films won Academy Awards or not, these movies (and many, many others) are fabulously quotable and useful to us.
 While we take what we do seriously, it’s very helpful to be able to quote a film when we wish to communicate an idea without sanctimony.
 These movies provide us a familiar (pop) cultural language with which to tell our story.